squid1127/jerry-bot/README.md

 ## Features

 - **AutoReply**: Automatically respond to predetermined responses with corresponding arguments such as "Nuh uh" → "Yuh uh"
-- **JerryGemini**: Google Gemini AI Chatbot with multi-channel support, conversation memory, and file processing capabilities
+- **JerryGemini**: Google Gemini AI Chatbot with multichannel support, conversation memory, and file processing capabilities
 - **Bot Shell**: Manage the bot with a CLI in a dedicated channel
 - **Stickers**: Send stickers from various sticker packs (stored in directories with MongoDB indexing)
 - **Memory Management**: Advanced caching and data persistence using Redis and MongoDB